pedrolamarao/metal/multiboot2/README.md

-# aasgard &mdash; Multiboot 2

-The Multiboot2 library offers components for programming the Multiboot2 specification.
+Date: 2020-02-01

+# summary

+The `multiboot2` component supports programming for the Multiboot specification version 2.

-It enables easy definition of Multiboot2 headers and parsing Multiboot2 information structures.
+It enables easy definition of Multiboot2 headers and parsing Multiboot information structures.

+# use

-## Examples
+## minimal multiboot header

-### Minimal Multiboot2 header

-Objective: define a minimal Multiboot2 header for the x86 architecture placed in a special ELF section.
+Objective: define a minimal Multiboot header for the x86 architecture placed in a special ELF section.

 The minimal header contains a prologue followed by the end tag.